Dyslexia Basics: International Association Guide

 Preschool (Ages 3-5):

-• Delayed Speech and Language Development: This might include difficulty learning letter names and sounds, trouble rhyming, or mispronouncing familiar words.
+• Delayed Speech and Language Development: This might include difficulty learning letter names and sounds, trouble rhyming, or mispronouncing familiar words, all of which are symptoms of dyslexia.

-• Difficulties with Phonemic Awareness: Phonemic awareness refers to the ability to identify and manipulate sounds in spoken language.
-A dyslexic child may struggle to break down words into individual sounds (segmentation) or blend sounds together to form words (blending).
+• Difficulties with Phonemic Awareness are often one of the early signs of dyslexia.
+Phonemic awareness refers to identifying and manipulating sounds in spoken language, which is crucial for children who learn to read.
+A dyslexic child may struggle to break down words into individual sounds (segmentation) or blend sounds to form words (blending).

 Early Elementary (Grades K-2):

-• Inaccurate Reading of Simple Words: Even after instruction, they may struggle to recognize frequently used words (sight words) and rely heavily on sounding out unfamiliar words.
+• Inaccurate Reading of Simple Words is one of the symptoms of dyslexia that can hinder progress in literacy.
+Even after instruction, they may need help recognizing frequently used words (sight words) and rely heavily on sounding out unfamiliar words.

 • Hesitation and Errors When Reading Aloud: They may substitute words, omit small words, or have difficulty decoding unfamiliar vocabulary.

-• Poor Spelling: They may spell phonetically (writing words based on how they sound) or make frequent reversals of letters (e.g., “was” for “saw”).
+• Poor Spelling is a common challenge faced by individuals with specific learning disabilities like dyslexia.
+They may spell phonetically (writing words based on how they sound) or make frequent reversals of letters (e.g., “was” for “saw”).

 Later Elementary (Grades 3-5):

-• Frustration and Avoidance of Reading Activities: They may dislike reading aloud, avoid reading for pleasure, and become easily discouraged during reading tasks.
+• Frustration and avoidance of reading activities can be significant signs of dyslexia in a child with dyslexia basics.
+They may dislike reading aloud, avoid reading for pleasure, and become easily discouraged during reading tasks.

 Adolescence and Young Adulthood (Ages 12+):

-• Persistent Reading Difficulties: Despite extra effort, reading fluency and comprehension may continue to lag behind peers.
+• Persistent Reading Difficulties: Despite extra effort, reading fluency and comprehension may lag behind peers, indicating that dyslexia affects learning capabilities.

-• Slow Reading Speed: They may require additional time to process written information, impacting performance on tests and academic tasks.
+• Slow Reading Speed: They may require additional time to process written information, which can impact their performance on tests and academic tasks.

-• Difficulties with Spelling and Written Expression: They may continue to make frequent spelling errors, struggle with written assignments, and have a limited vocabulary in their writing.
+• Difficulties with Spelling and Written Expression are standard features of a learning disorder such as dyslexia.
+Students may continue to make frequent spelling errors, struggle with written assignments, and have a limited vocabulary in their writing, all signs of dyslexia.

-• Organizational Challenges: Difficulties with processing written information can lead to problems with organization, note-taking, and following written instructions.
+• Organizational Challenges in dyslexia are a learning disability that can significantly impact academic performance.
+Difficulties processing written information can lead to problems with organization, note-taking, and following written instructions.

-It’s important to remember that these are just general guidelines, and not all dyslexic individuals will exhibit all of these symptoms.
-A qualified professional can conduct a comprehensive evaluation to diagnose dyslexia and determine the most appropriate interventions.
+It’s important to remember that these are just general guidelines, and not all people with dyslexia have trouble exhibiting all of these symptoms.
+A qualified professional can conduct a comprehensive evaluation to diagnose dyslexia and determine the most appropriate interventions through the support of the international dyslexia association.

-Early identification and intervention are crucial for helping individuals with dyslexia reach their full potential.
-If you suspect a child may be dyslexic, advocate for a thorough evaluation and explore resources that can provide support.
+Early identification and intervention are crucial for helping individuals with dyslexia reach their full potential, especially when they learn to read.
+If you suspect a child may have dyslexia, advocate for a thorough evaluation and explore resources from the international dyslexia association that can provide support.

 Characteristics of Dyslexia to Look For When Testing at Different Ages